Mallonbacka/custom-component-digitransit/README.md

-This is a custom component for Home Assistant, which adds a single stop (bus or tram stop, train or metro platform) from Helsinki Region Transport (Helsingin seudun liikenne, HSL, Helsingforsregionens trafik, HRT) as a Home Assistant sensor.
+This is a custom component for Home Assistant, which adds a single stop (bus or tram stop, train or metro platform) from Helsinki Region Transport (Helsingin seudun liikenne, HSL, Helsingforsregionens trafik, HRT), Waltti or another Digitransit-supported region as a Home Assistant sensor.

 You can add a stop using either: